Tilgate Nature Centre: Attractions

-There are 144 different animal species on view (2021), and the centre is open to the paying public, with attractions such as public talks, feeds and presentations, "Animal Adoptions", "Meet the Meerkats", "Junior Keeper for a Day", and "Tapir Time" experiences.
+There are around 74 animal species on view (2026), and the centre is open to the paying public, with attractions such as public talks, feeds and presentations, "Animal Adoptions", "Meet the Meerkats", "Junior Keeper for a Day", and "Tapir Time" experiences.
 They also offer educational visits for schools and animal-themed birthday parties for wildlife-loving youngsters.

-The nature centre is split into geographical zones.
-Until 2017, this included African zone, which housed species such as dwarf crocodiles, grey hornbills, naked mole-rats, pancake tortoises, African clawed frogs and Malawi cichlids.
-The European and Domestic Zone housed reindeer, barn owls, and many endangered farm animals.
-In April 2016, visitors witnessed the opening of the new Australasian Zone which includes species such as kangaroos, wallabies, potoroos, emus, galahs, and kookaburras.
+The zoo is split into roughly geographical zones including the African zone, which houses species such as, naked mole-rats, crested porcupine and Malawi cichlids.
+The European and Domestic Zone houses reindeer, barn owls, and several traditional farm animal breeds such as berkshire pig and bagot goat.

+In April 2016, visitors witnessed the opening of the new Australasian Zone which included species such as kangaroos, wallabies, potoroos, emus, galahs, and kookaburras.

 In Easter 2017, the Madagascan Zone opened, which houses servals, ring tailed lemurs and a variety of reptiles.

 In April 2018, the Americas Zone opened, featuring Brazilian tapirs, capybaras, macaws, greater rheas, marabou storks, and Jamaican boas.

+In 2025 Tilgate Nature Centre rebranded as Tilgate Zoo to reflect the diversity of animals on display.
+In the same year, it achieved official BIAZA-accreditation (having been a member for many years).
+The zoo has come to specialise in species that are often overlooked and amongst the animals that are not often to be seen in zoos are the gundi (Ctenodactylus gundi), the greater vasa parrot (Coracopsis vasa), the marabou stork (Leptoptilos crumenifer), the yellow-faced parrot (Alipiopsitta xanthops), the yellow-spotted tree toad (Rentapia flavomaculata) and the peach-throated monitor (Varanus jobiensis).

 Conservation

-Many endangered species are kept at Tilgate Nature Centre, which has taken on an important role in conservation, protecting endangered species from extinction due to rapid changes affecting their natural habitats.
-Tilgate Nature Centre has become nationally important for maintaining breeding groups of these animals to preserve a variety of endangered wild species.
-Critically endangered animals include Northern bald ibises, Utila spiny-tailed iguanas, Laysan ducks and swift parrots.
+Many endangered species are kept at Tilgate Zoo, which has taken on an important role in conservation - primarily through its comprehensive conservation education department.
+Tilgate Zoo maintains breeding groups of several species that are part of wider conservation efforts and regularly exchanges animals with other zoos to maintain genetic health.
+Some of the more conservationally important species include Northern bald ibis, Scottish wild cat, Andean condor and radiated tortoises.